 I am standing in the middle of the showground surrounded by hundreds of people with elaborate headdresses and bodies painted in rich earthy colours.
 The performers are singing and dancing, or rather jumping, in unison, with long feathers swaying to the rhythmic thumping of kundu, traditional drums of Papua New Guinea.
 This contagious sound will be the background music for the next three days of Enga Show.

-They are the famous Suli Muli dancers from Enga Province.
-Forming an aesthetic spear line and wearing fierce-looking painted faces and giant round hats made of moss, plant fibres, and couscous fur, they are rhythmically jumping up and down in unison to the beat of their kundu drums and singing “suli muli”, giving the tribe its name.
+They are the famous Suli Muli dancers from Enga Province with fierce-looking painted faces and giant round hats made of moss, plant fibres or even their own hair, similar to Huli wigmen from Hela province of Papua New Guinea.
+Forming an aesthetic spear line they are rhythmically jumping up and down in unison to the beat of their kundu drums and singing “suli muli”, giving the tribe its name.
 The rhythmic stamping of their feet is throbbing deep in my chest and rising clouds of dust from the ground.
-The men wear the same kind of hats as women but made of their own hair, similar to Huli wigmen from Hela province of Papua New Guinea.

 Soon, the showground becomes an extravaganza of colourful face and body paint, impressive headdresses, traditional songs and rhythmic dances.
 Hundreds of sing sing groups, a Melanesian pidgin term for people gathering dressed in their traditional attire for ceremonial dancing, have travelled for days on foot, by bus and trucks to gather in Wabag for this annual event to showcase the best of their culture.